Implant & Periodontal Therapy

 Permanently Replacing Missing Teeth

-Dental implants are designed to provide a foundation for replacement teeth that look, feel, and function like natural teeth.
+The best dental implants are designed to provide a foundation for replacement teeth that look, feel, and function like natural teeth.
 Regain the ability to eat virtually anything and to smile with confidence, knowing your teeth appear natural and that facial contours will be preserved.
 The implants are tiny titanium posts which are placed into the jaw bone where teeth are missing.
 The bone bonds with the titanium, creating a strong foundation for artificial teeth.
 In addition, dental implants can help preserve facial structure, preventing the bone deterioration which occurs when teeth are missing.

 Evaluation for Dental Implants